gsoft-inc/dynamite-components/README.md

 4. **MAGIC BIT #1**: the `AddOnProvidedServiceLocator` looks in the current `SPWeb`'s property bag, then in the root web's property bag, then up in the web application property bag for the key "ServiceLocatorAssemblyName" to determine what the filename of the DLL holding the `Company.Project.ServiceLocator` class is.
     * i.e. your `Company.Project` is an "add-on" to the Dynamite-Components framework
 5. The GAC is scanned for this assembly file name, the DLL is loaded and then scanned to find the class implementing `ISharePointServiceLocatorAccessor`
+    * once scanned and loaded from the GAC, your `Company.Project.ServiceLocator` is used as root container for service location within all of Dynamite-Components' modules
 6. Your own `MyProjectContainer` is found and used to resolve the `IPublishingFieldsConfig` interface
 7. **MAGIC BIT #2**: Attempting an interface resolution on the `MyProjectContainer` triggers the 2nd GAC assembly scan.
-This is now the regular `SharePointServiceLocator` GAC-scanning process where all assemblies matching your container's `AppName` (i.e. all DLLs starting with `Company.MyProject`) will be loaded and scanned for Autofac registration modules.
+This is now the regular `SharePointServiceLocator` GAC-scanning process (see [here in Dynamite wiki](https://github.com/GSoft-SharePoint/Dynamite#a-dependency-injection--service-location) for description) where all assemblies matching your container's `AppName` (i.e. all DLLs starting with `Company.MyProject`) will be loaded and scanned for Autofac registration modules.
 8. Maybe you defined an Autofac registration module that registers your own custom `FieldConfig` that enhances the basic Dynamite-Components like so:

 ```